catewairimu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that deletes all files in the current working directory that ends with the character ~.
 Script that creates directories /welcome/to/school in the current directory.
 Command that list all files and directories of current directory separated by commas.
+A magic file that can be used with the command file to detect School data files  that has a string SCHOOL at offset 0.